adarshshan/OCR-text-extract/README.md

 - **Backend (Node.js & Express)**
   - API endpoint for secure file uploads (max 10MB).
   - Validates file types on the server.
-  - Uses Tesseract.js for Optical Character Recognition (OCR).
+  - Uses Google Vision API for Optical Character Recognition (OCR).
-  - A robust, regex-based parser to extract structured data from invoice-like documents.
+  - A parser to extract structured data from voter list documents.
   - Graceful error handling for OCR failures, invalid file types, and other issues.

 ---